TomWright/dasel/README.md

 In general this won't affect you, but on the odd occasion in specific instances it could lead to unexpected output.

-If you are struggling with this please raise an issue for support.
+If you are struggling with this please open a [discussion](https://github.com/TomWright/dasel/discussions) for support.
 This will also help me know when the docs aren't sufficient.

 ##### Debugging